-Yes, I am a barrister, but – unless you have formally engaged me through your solicitor and/or my clerks – I am not your barrister.
+Yes, I am a barrister and I am regulated by the Bar Standards Board, but – unless you have formally engaged me through your solicitor and/or my clerks – I am not your barrister.

 This is a repository of my occasional thoughts and is not intended to provide either general or specific legal advice and may not be relied upon as such.